michaeltneylon/spark_rma/docs/getting_started.md

 - pandas

-Write a bootstrap script and store it in S3 to install pandas on each node:
+Write a bootstrap script and store it in S3 to install pandas and PyArrow on each node:

-`sudo pip install pandas`
+`sudo pip install pandas PyArrow`